 Scabiosa columbaria “Blue Note’

-Scabiosa columbaria L. is the correct and accepted scientific name for this species of Scabiosa.
-Both the genus and species were named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.
+Scabiosa columbaria L. is the accepted scientific name for this species of Scabiosa.
+The species and genus were both described by Carl von Linnaeus in the first edition of Species Plantarum in 1753.

 Accepted infraspecific names of Scabiosa columbaria (4): Scabiosa columbaria subsp. banatica (Waldst. & Kit.)
-Diklic, Scabiosa columbaria subsp. caespitosa Jamzad, Scabiosa columbaria subsp. columbaria (type specimen), Scabiosa columbaria subsp. pratensis (St.-Lag.)
-Braun-Blanq
+Diklic, Scabiosa columbaria subsp. caespitosa Jamzad, Scabiosa columbaria subsp. columbaria (autonym), Scabiosa columbaria subsp. pratensis (St.-Lag.)
+Braun-Blanq.
+They all have their own list of synonyms.

-Plants of the World Online by Kew lists 62 species in the Scabiosa genus (as of 2-17-21 when I last updated this page) It is a member of the plant family Caprifoliaceae (Honeysuckle) with 28 genera.
-Those numbers could change as updates are made (and likely will).
+As of 12-14-44 when this page was last updated, Plants of the World Online by Kew lists 66 species in the Scabiosa genus.
+It is a member of the plant family Caprifoliaceae (Honeysuckle) with 33 genera.
+Those numbers could change as updates are made on POWO.
+Those numbers could change as updates are made on POWO.

 THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.